hexatomic/hexatomic/docs/user/src/usage/graph-editor/console.md

 ## Annotate: `a`

-Adds or updates annotations to existing nodes.
+Adds, updates, or deletes annotations on existing nodes.
-Give the referenced nodes (with the `#nodeName` syntax), and the attributes are arguments.
+Give the referenced nodes (see [Identifying elements](#identifying-elements)), and the annotations arguments.
-You can delete existing annotations by leaving the value in the attribute empty.
+You can delete existing annotations by leaving the value in the annotation attribute empty.

 ### Examples